Tanks > Top 10 Main

 with the South Korean Army soon.

 technology and armor.
-Also this tank has seen combat.
+Also it has seen combat.
 It is one of

 the most feared MBTs.